zeeshanbhat/zeeshanbhat.github.io/_pages/about.md

 author_profile: true
 ---

 I am a Research Associate in the Department of Earthquake Engineering at the Indian Institute of Technology (IIT) Roorkee, India.
-My research combines advanced experimental and numerical methodologies to understand the performance of structures under seismic hazards.
+My research focuses on using both experimental and numerical approaches to better understand how structures behave during earthquakes, with the goal of enhancing their performance, safety, and resilience.
+Through this work, I aim to contribute to the development of safer and more sustainable infrastructure in earthquake-prone regions.

 <style>
   .about-card-grid {